ABOUT THE HOUSE / THE PAINTING COLLECTION

 The lodge was therefore intended as a peaceful haven, not just for anyone resting from a frenetic world but for all nature.

-It also seems right that the lodge should sit in the country of so many artists they admired and were part of the great tradition of East Anglian painting.
+It also seems right that the lodge should sit in the country of so many artists they admired as part of the great tradition of East Anglian painting.
 The lodge is in striking distance of The Dutch House, once home of their friend & fellow artist Edward Seago, while also near Castle House in the Dedham Vale, home of Sir Alfred Munnings, an artist they equally respected and the mentor of Seago.

 THE PAINTING COLLECTION – Rodney and Pamela Russell

 Born in 1918, Rodney Fryer Russell studied architecture at the RIBA before the war and then art at the Slade School of Fine Art after, winning the Paris Scholarship in 1950.
 A member of the Royal Watercolour Society, he was also a poet and published a collection of his works in the volume ‘Sacred is the Dust’.

 He married his fourth wife, Pamela in 1967 and together they moved to Manston House, his ancestor's home in Dorset, where they both painted landscapes and portraits, the latter often on the same canvas.
 Born in 1934, Pamela (née Till), had studied portraiture under Pietro Annigoni in the studio of 'La Signorina', Nerina Simi in Florence.